Prof. John H. Munro

 most important readings and some key questions to be considered.

-Note: Only the first-term topics have been updated; and the second term topics will not be updated until late December 2008.
-In the meantime, I have posted the previous versions of these bibliographies (most dating from either Dec 2006 or Dec.
-2007).
+Note: Only the first-term topics have been updated; and the second term topics will not be updated until late December 2012.
+In the meantime, I have posted the previous versions of these bibliographies.